Amog-OS/AmogOS/README.md

 ## Install
 - **Grab install instructions and the download links here on our website: https://www.amogos.studio/install.html.**

-- (please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly ඞamogusඞ and AMOGID-69 virus.
+- (please note that by downloading ඞAmogOSඞ, you have a severely increased chance of being infected with the deadly ඞamogusඞ and AMOGID-69 virus.
 Please refer to [here](https://www.youtube.com/watch?v=nFstpT_YTro) for treatment methods).

 ## Testing ඞAmogOSඞ
-- Now you can test out AmogOS online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest just has high latency, ඞAmogOSඞ actually runs extremely well even on my old 2013 laptop so get rekt Ubuntu)
+- Now you can test out ඞAmogOSඞ online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest just has high latency, ඞAmogOSඞ actually runs extremely well even on my old 2013 laptop so get rekt Ubuntu)

 ## Website
 - Our website is at https://www.amogos.studio, designed by our web developer Fengzi (he's too sus to keep his full name here).
 Also check out our partner OS [Jostro OS](https://github.com/jostroOS/jostro).
-The official startpage for AmogOS is at https://www.amogos.studio/startpage/.
+The official startpage for ඞAmogOSඞ is at https://www.amogos.studio/startpage/.

 ## Merch
 - Now stocking very ඞsusඞ stickers, shirts and other sussy stuff (we priced it as cheap as possible so pls buy some my family is starving from the ඞamong usඞ skins I'm purchasing). (also use code `IMBROKE` for 5$ off and `SUSSYBAKA` for free shipping).